nordic-institute/X-Road/doc/UseCases/uc-mess_x-road_member_communication_use_case_model.md

   - 2c.1.
 System creates an exception message: “Malformed SOAP message: header missing”.
 The use case terminates.

 2d.
-The message is not a SOAP Fault and the *service* and *centralservice* headers are both empty.
+The message is not a SOAP Fault and the *service* header is empty.

   - 2d.1.
-System creates an exception message: “Message header must contain either service id or central service id“.
+System creates an exception message: “Message header must contain service id“.
 The use case terminates.

 2e.
 The message is not a SOAP Fault and the SOAP header contains duplicate fields.